nehalineogi/openvpn-aks/aks/README.md

 # Outbound Connectivity

-Currently requires adding port forwarding on the openVPN server
+Currently to initiate traffic from the AKS pod to on-prem store, requires adding port forwarding on the openVPN server

 Example: (Note: 172.27.225.10 is the static IP address of the OpenVPN Client)